CS3235-Group-1/nus-card-mac/README.md

 ---------
 Compile with gcc.
 Also include `-lnfc` and `-lfreefare` and `-lopenssl`

-`gcc mifare-check-digital-signature.c -o nus-mac -lnfc -lfreefare -lopenssl`
+`gcc mifare-nus-mac.c -o nus-mac -lnfc -lfreefare -lopenssl`

 Execute
 --------